omurilolima/hangman-python/README.md

 - How to [Shuffle an array](https://javascript.info/task/shuffle)
 - How to [Perform Page Reload/Refresh in JavaScript When a Button is Clicked](https://www.freecodecamp.org/news/refresh-the-page-in-javascript-js-reload-window-tutorial/)

 ### Content

 - Content by Murilo Lima

 ### Acknowledgments

-- This project was inspired by my own experience of building digital products for tech companies as a Product Manager / Product Owner for more than 10 years.
+- This project was inspired by my own experience of building digital products for tech companies as a Product Owner for the past 12 years.
-- Python Hangman by <strong>Adam Gilroy<strong> was used as a benchmark: https://github.com/adamgilroy22/python-hangman
+- Python Hangman by <strong>Adam Gilroy</strong> was used as a benchmark: https://github.com/adamgilroy22/python-hangman
 - Special thanks to my menthor <strong>Brian Macharia<strong>.

 ## Disclaimer